risk-first/website/menagerie/Boundary-Risk.md

 example:

 In the late 80's and 90's there was a massive push towards _building functionality in the database_.
-[Relational Database Managment Systems (RDBMSs)](https://en.wikipedia.org/wiki/Relational_database) were all-in-one solutions, expensive platforms that you purchased and built _everything_ inside.
+[Relational Database Management Systems (RDBMSs)](https://en.wikipedia.org/wiki/Relational_database) were all-in-one solutions, expensive platforms that you purchased and built _everything_ inside.
 However, this dream didn't last:

 why?  (need some research here).